DataDog/documentation/content/en/tracing/advanced_usage/_index.md

 **Database Services**

-Database tracing is not captured by Trace Search & Analytics by default, in order to enable these spans to be collected these can be configured per integration.
+Database tracing is not captured by Trace Search & Analytics by default and you must enable collection manually for each integration.
 For example:

 * System Property: `-Ddd.jdbc.analytics.enabled=true`
 * Environment Variable: `DD_JDBC_ANALYTICS_ENABLED=true`